-Drug and drug education in the context of this document are inclusive terms including tobacco, alcohol, E-cigarettes, illegal drugs, medicines and other substances such as solvents and new Psychoactive Substances
+Drug and drug education in the context of this document are inclusive terms including tobacco, alcohol, Vapes, illegal drugs, medicines and other substances such as solvents and any new Psychoactive Substances that occur.

 Although The Norton Knatchbull School is an Academy and independent of KCC control, this Policy refers to KCC sources of advice and guidance as the school has chosen to still utilise the expertise of KCC and to adhere to its standards with regard to this area.